Malevolent (2018 film): Plot

 In 1986 Scotland, American siblings Angela and Jackson, along with a small team, run scams on clients who believe their houses are haunted.
 Using the reputation of the siblings' late mother, they promote Angela's powers as a medium.
-Much of their gains is used by Jackson to pay off loan sharks.
+Much of their gains are used by Jackson to pay off loan sharks.
 During some of the scams, strange incidents occur but go unnoticed by most.
-Angela, however, experiences hallucinations and relates to her mother, who heard voices and saw people who weren't there, eventually committing suicide.
+Angela, however, experiences hallucinations and relates to her mother, who heard voices and saw people who were not there, eventually committing suicide.

 A new client, Mrs. Greene, calls about the "screaming" of ghost girls in her house.
-After some research, Angela discovers the house's gruesome history.
-Fifteen years prior, the owner’s foster children were found dead with their mouths sewn shut, and Mrs. Greene's son Herman was blamed.
+After some research, Angela discovers that, fifteen years prior, the owner's foster children were found dead with their mouths sewn shut, and Mrs. Greene's son Herman was blamed.
 Shaken from their last assignment, Angela turns down the request.
-However, Jackson, desperate to pay off the loan sharks, agrees to the job, ignoring Angela's worries for her well-being.
+However, Jackson, desperate to pay off the loan sharks, agrees to the job, ignoring Angela's worries.
 Jackson's team formulate a plan to con Mrs. Greene, who orders them to stay away from the East Wing.
 While cameraman Elliot films Angela around the mansion, she sees the murdered girls' spirits.
-She follows them into the East Wing, where the floor collapses under Elliot's feet, injuring his foot.
+She follows them into the east wing, where the floor collapses under Elliot.
 Coming to his aid, Jackson and Angela discover a stone cell where the girls had been imprisoned.
 Though Angela tells Jackson she really can see spirits, he thinks she and Elliot have some scheme of their own and grows angry.